 Making a trust a beneficiary of your estate

-When making your Will with the Public Trustee, you can nominate the above mentioned charitable Trusts as beneficiaries of your estate, commonly known as a bequest.
+When making your Will with the Public Trustee, you can nominate charitable Trusts as beneficiaries of your estate, commonly known as a bequest.

-To find out more about nominating one of the charitable Trusts above as the beneficiary of your estate, speak to your Wills Officer during your Will making appointment.
+To find out more about nominating one of the charitable Trusts above as the beneficiary of your estate, let us know during your Will making appointment.